Konadu-Akwasi-Akuoko/Angular-The-Complete-Guide/the-basics/README.md

 **Data binding** in Angular is a technique that keeps your data in sync between your TypeScript code (component) and your view (DOM) or HTML template.
 It allows you to define a communication between your component and the DOM.

+**NB: In all data binding simple javascript expressions like ternary operators, arithmetic operations, string concatenation, logical operations, equality checks, relational operations, nullish coalescing operators, and other will all work.
+But remember it is scoped to simple expressions, complex logic must go into the components.**

 There are four forms of data binding in Angular:

 1. **String Interpolation**: Uses the template expression in double curly braces `{{}}` to display data from the component to the view.